 A bundle is a group of proposed enhancements that might make sense for some producers to implement together.
 BUNDLES "Bundles" were a new addition to the CSP in 2010.
-A bundle is a group of proposed enhancements that might make sense for some producers to implement together.
-For the FY 2015 sign up, NRCS is offering five cropland bundles, five forest bundles, two pasture bundles, and two rangeland bundles.
-There were not any new bundle options added in 2015 sign up period that were not also available in 2014.
-Read more about bundles on the NRCS website.
+A bundle is a group of proposed enhancements that might make sense to implement together on some farms.
+For the FY 2017 sign up, NRCS is offering nine cropland bundles, one forest bundle, four pasture bundles, three rangeland bundles, as well as others associated with NRCS special initiatives.
+The table on the right highlights a selection of enhancements available in 2017, and you can read more about all bundles on the NRCS website.